Bike Parking in the French Quarter

-• 3 of 4 riders report that their bicycle was their primary mode of transportation.
+- 3 of 4 riders report their bicycle as their primary mode of transportatio

 Bike Easy proposes that the City of New Orleans install a systematic bicycle parking system in the Quarter.
 In addition to installation of the bicycle racks, this systematic change includes a reclaiming of public space for safe and secure bicycle parking.
 Bike Easy and other stakeholders should develop a comprehensive public awareness program that includes education among bicyclists, property owners, businesses and their employees.
 We must continue encouraging bicycle riders to visit our businesses and commute to work without a car.
 The benefits of in- creased ridership include: reduced traffic congestion, reduced public space used for automobile parking, increased business for merchants, improvements to public health, improved air quality and increased community awareness of bicycling as a viable transportation option in New Orleans.